Crissium/SilverDict-mobile/README.md

 ## Issues

 - [ ] Dynamic screen width in WebView (if you rotate from portrait to landscape, the WebView will not be resized)
+- [ ] The WebView takes too long to load (1 - 300 ms).
+When the entire Dark Reader library is loaded, the minimum could be as long as 100 ms.

 # Development